 Thanks to a little-known government program, middle-class homeowners used to get tax credits to install new energy efficient windows.
 That tax incentive program was canceled by the United States government and no longer exists.
 Millions of Americans would love to change their old windows and limit their expenses.
 You can keep your costs down by doing some savvy price shopping.
 The people who do some research for replacement windows can often save themselves hundreds of dollars per year.
 Actually, this could be similar to those who took advantage of the tax breaks if done properly.

-Energy-Efficient Window Basics
+Energy Efficient Window Basics

 The energy that escapes from your home through your windows represents your biggest energy loss.
 Installing energy efficient replacement windows offer you long-term savings that will help offset your initial investment.
 You get to help the environment and save thousands of dollars on your energy bill for your home for the next 15 to 20 years or longer.
 This is a serious score for you as a homeowner!
-Don’t delay in ordering your energy-efficient windows.
-The government could stop giving away these tax credits at any time.
+Don’t delay in ordering your energy-efficient windows because the government could stop giving away these tax credits at any time.